Michael Bennett, Philadelphia Eagles player, indicted for allegedly shoving paraplegic worker

 The charge carries a penalty of up to 10 years in prison and a $10,000 fine.

 Authorities said Bennett, 32, was a spectator at the game in Houston when he tried to get onto the field immediately after the game to see his brother, a tight end for the Patriots at the time.
 Prosecutors said he pushed through security personnel, including a 66-year-old disabled woman who had told him to use a different entrance to access the field.
+Medical records show that the woman suffered a sprained shoulder, police said.

 CBS affiliate KHOU reports that the injured worker has been with security management Contemporary Services since 2013.
 The company said she's an "excellent" employee" and they are "proud to have her."